sainib/hadoop-data-pipeline/README.md

 # Flow

+## Objective of the demo

+The goal of this data pipeline flow is to demonstrate a typical (but simpler) ETL flow in Hadoop using Falcon and Atlas.

 ## Introduction

-The goal of this data pipeline flow is to ingest data files, that are copied to the landing zone on a gateway server, and then process them at a regular interval.
+As part of this flow, we will ingest data files, that are copied to the landing zone on a gateway server, and then process them at a regular interval automatically using Falcon.
 When the workflow begins, the files are ingested, stored, transformed and the transformed data is sqooped out of cluster into a MySQL database.

+Once the data is processed, the hive processing lineage will be available in Apache Atlas (optional).

 In this flow, there are following processes and steps